dummybob/blog/blog/2018-06/automated-database-deployments-iteration-zero.md

 - Your company is first getting into automating database deployments.
 - Your code base consists of mature databases with very little expected changes.
 - You want to force developers to follow the process automatically (if a change is made to a destination database and it is not checked in it will get deleted; that only needs to happen once before a person learns).
-- The majority of the developers who will be making the changes lack the experience at making complex T-SQL Statements.
+- The majority of the developers who will be making the changes lack the experience at making complex T-SQL statements.

 The change-driven approach works best when: